IQSS/dataverse-frontend/README.md

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+You can also simply open an issue with the tag "`enhancement`".

 We love PRs!
 Read the Contributor Guidelines for more info.
 Say hello, share your tips/work, and spread the love on ... <!--TODO-->